COVID-19: Financial Support

 If you would like support in understanding the Future Fund and Innovate UK funding please contact us.

-The Sustainable Innovation Fund will help companies recovering from the impact of coronavirus (COVID-19) keep their cutting-edge projects and ideas alive.
+The Sustainable Innovation Fund helps companies recovering from the impact of coronavirus (COVID-19) keep their cutting-edge projects and ideas alive.

 The fund is almost £200 million and is designed to help businesses across the UK drive forward cutting-edge new tech and recover from the impacts of coronavirus.

-The government’s Sustainable Innovation Fund will be open to companies across all parts of the UK who need urgent financial support to keep their cutting-edge projects and ideas alive.
-Research and development (R&D) intensive businesses urged to apply for funding to turn ingenious ideas into new technologies.
+The government’s Sustainable Innovation Fund is open to companies across all parts of the UK who need urgent financial support to keep their cutting-edge projects and ideas alive.

 - UK registered businesses can apply for a share of up to £55 million for new projects focusing on sustainable economic recovery from COVID-19.
 Find out more here